ritvikindupuri/Falcon-Intelligence/README.md

-# AETHER: AI Security Automation
+# AETHER: COGNITIVE DEFENSE CORE
 ### Next-Gen Agentic Security Orchestration & Autonomous Forensics

 AETHER is an elite agentic AI platform designed to sit atop the CrowdStrike Falcon infrastructure.
-It acts as a "Cognitive Layer," transforming raw security telemetry into high-fidelity forensic intelligence and autonomous response actions.
+It acts as a "Logic Layer," transforming raw security telemetry into high-fidelity tactical intelligence and autonomous response actions.

 ---

 ## WHAT IS AETHER?
 Modern Security Operations Centers (SOC) are drowning in data but starving for time.
 EDR tools like CrowdStrike provide world-class sensory input (logs, process trees, network flows), but an analyst still has to manually piece the puzzle together.

 Aether changes the paradigm.
-By leveraging the Gemini 3 Pro Neural Core, Aether doesn't just show you alerts—it thinks through them.
+By leveraging the Gemini 3 Pro Cognitive Engine, Aether doesn't just show you alerts—it thinks through them.
 It autonomously queries the API, reconstructs attack timelines, and can execute containment protocols without human intervention.

 ---

 ## KEY FEATURES

 ### 1. Autonomous Forensic Investigation
-When a high-severity alert triggers, Aether immediately initiates a "Thinking Loop."
+When a high-severity alert triggers, Aether immediately initiates a "Cognitive Loop."
 It uses the Falcon API to pull process command lines, host metadata, and related detections to build a comprehensive forensic report before an analyst even opens the ticket.

-### 2. Neural Load Index (NLI)
+### 2. Threat Velocity Index (TVI)
 A real-time pressure metric calculated at the kernel level.
-*   Low NLI (<30%): Baseline operations; standard background noise.
+*   Low TVI (<30%): Baseline operations; standard background noise.
-*   High NLI (>70%): Active campaign detected; the environment is under significant pressure.
+*   High TVI (>70%): Active campaign detected; the environment is under significant pressure.
-*   Calculation: NLI = min(100, (Critical_Incidents * 20) + (Open_Incidents * 4))
+*   Calculation: TVI = min(100, (Critical_Incidents * 20) + (Open_Incidents * 4))

 ### 3. Tactical Heuristics (Playbooks)
-Aether comes pre-loaded with specialized "Neural Playbooks" that target specific attack vectors:
+Aether comes pre-loaded with specialized "Strategic Playbooks" that target specific attack vectors:
 *   Root Cause Reconstruction: Rebuilds the entire process lineage from kernel events.
 *   Lateral Movement Sweep: Correlates incidents to identify shared credentials across your fleet.
 *   Ransomware Audit: Scans for Shadow Copy deletion and mass encryption signatures.